HAIR CARE PRODUCTS (NON-COLORING)

 33832

-Chemicals and contaminants linked to cancer are found in water, food, and several other everyday items.
-But, no classification of consumer items is accountable to less government oversight than cosmetics, including Intensity Conditioning Therapy.
-While most of the chemicals and contaminants in cosmetics and personal care products most likely present minimal risk, subjection to a few has been linked to substantial health concerns, including cancer.
+Contaminants and chemicals associated with cancer can be found in water, food, and various other commonly used items.
+But, no classification of consumer items is subject to less government oversight than cosmetics, including Intensity Conditioning Therapy.
+Although many of the contaminants and chemicals in cosmetics and personal care products likely pose very little risk, being exposed to some has been associated with worrying health problems, such as cancer.